WHAT IS A HEALTHY HOME?

 If you read the information provided below,

-to construct your new home with healthy building materials and
+with healthy building materials and techniques.
+Most people

-offers ways to make your home a healthy place.
-It includes
+ways to make your home a healthy place.
+It includes information

-information on indoor and outdoor air quality, pesticides, toxic
+on indoor and outdoor air quality, pesticides, toxic household

 contaminants and making your home “green”.
 It has a little

 topics and links to web sites to learn more.
 You can try the web